greg-js/arch-wiki-md-repo/wiki/_content/english/Dell XPS 13 (2016).md

 ## BIOS updates

 [BIOS update 1.3.3](http://downloads.dell.com/FOLDER03596893M/1/XPS_9350_1.3.3.exe) was released on 2016-03-30\.
 Store the update binary on your EFI partition (`/boot/EFI`) or on a USB flash drive, reboot, and choose BIOS Update in the F12 boot menu.

+## Thunderbolt Firmware Updates

+[Thunderbolt 3 Firmware Update 2.12.07 ,A03](http://downloads.dell.com/FOLDER03585171M/1/Intel_TBT3_FW_UPDATE_NVM16_A03_02.12.07.exe) was released on 2016-03-18\.
+Unlike the BIOS update, this is a graphical application which must be run in a modern Windows environment (MS-DOS will not suffice).

 ## SATA controller